Stan Graham visits Call Lane and has a meal at Art’s Cafe where his light lunch turned into a fine feast! He gives us his review…

 I am still confused as to whether or not there is an apostrophe in the name.
 There is one on the sign outside but it disappears on the website and credit card slip.
 This suggests that either the business is owned by someone called Art or the walls are covered in old masters.
 I don’t know about the former but again, referring to the website there is a six-weekly display of works by local artists.
 As I was not there to worry about semantics I took the seat allocated by the waitress and ordered from the lunch menu.
 I was pleased to see that this is available until 6.00pm as I find it really annoying to be told when I need to be hungry.
-If you are working you sometimes need to finish the job in hand before you can take a break and don’t want to be worried about completing it before 2.00pm as the local caff stops serving at that time.
+If you are working you sometimes need to finish the job in hand before you can take a break and don’t want to be worried about completing it before 2.00pm just because the local caff stops serving at that time.
 In addition to the lunch menu the a la carte is also available and both looked very interesting.

 As I wanted something light, a mood which didn’t last long, I chose one of the salad options.
 In the good old days salads, along with most other dishes, had names such as Caesar and Waldorf but now they are just a list of ingredients.
 The one I chose was peppered mackerel nicoise, fine beans, new potatoes, dried tomatoes, pesto and poached hens (no apostrophe) egg (£7.95) and as the goody two shoes frame of mind had evaporated I added a side of thin fries with aioli (£2.95).
 Antisocial warning!
 The aioli is generously flavoured with garlic and, although it didn’t come across as being very strong, the aroma of my breath was brought to my attention by a friend, or possibly now ex-friend, of mine later in the afternoon.

 My good intentions having long gone out of the window, I succumbed to the dessert menu which was just as interesting as the main one.
-I opted for set vanilla custard with English strawberries, filo and champagne sorbet (£4.95) and an americano coffee at £2.25.
+I opted for set vanilla custard with English strawberries, filo and champagne sorbet (£4.95) and an Americano coffee at £2.25.
 The dessert came as advertised but was decorated with a few strands of cress.
 The combination of the sweet thick custard was wonderfully offset by the incredibly flavoursome sorbet and the filo was in flakes which gave a different texture, The strawberries were also very tasty.

 Art’s cafe is well worth a visit and seems to be a favourite for office lunches judging by the number of larger parties, although it manages to keep an intimacy for the single diner.
 I still don’t know who Art is however.